 Remember, remember the 5th November!
 It will be here before we know it.
 Last night as I was looking through the Tapestry notifications from Albie’s school, I was impressed to see that in Reception Class they had a session on Sparkler Safety.
 It can be so easy to get caught up in the excitement of Bonfire Night and to overlook a few simple safety measures which can mean the difference in fun or disaster.

-When I was in primary school myself, a boy from my class went to a fireworks display with his family, excited and reveling in the atmosphere.
+When I was in primary school myself, a boy from my class went to a fireworks display with his family, excited and revelling in the atmosphere.
 It was a windy night, a night when his life was to change.
 As he stood watching the bonfire and fireworks, flaming debris blew off the bonfire and wrapped itself around his arm burning him badly.
-Over the following months and years he had to have operations to take skin grafts from his legs to repair the damage to his arms and chest.
-It it something which has always played on my mind growing up and it is the reason that I am especially careful when taking my own family to watch displays now.
+Over the following months and years, he had to have operations to take skin grafts from his legs to repair the damage to his arms and chest.
+It is something which has always played on my mind growing up and it is the reason that I am especially careful when taking my own family to watch displays now.

 - Buy quality fireworks with the British Standard code BS 7114 written on the box, from a reputable retailer.